Morning Sou'West

-Morning Sou’West was a regional programme broadcast in south west England as an opt-out from BBC Radio 4.
+Morning Sou'West was a regional programme broadcast in south west England.
+It was aired as an opt-out from BBC Radio 4 on Radio 4 VHF/FM frequencies in the south west as well as on several local MW transmitters due to the then incomplete coverage of VHF/FM.
 It was broadcast on weekday mornings between 6:30 am and 8:35 am, rejoining Today for Yesterday in Parliament when Parliament was sitting - the programme was extended by eight minutes when Parliament was in recess, ending at the same time as the Today programme.
 The programme was supplemented by five-minute regional news bulletins at 12:55 pm and 5:55 pm.
-Morning Sou’West was not broadcast at the weekend although regional news bulletins did air on Saturdays at 6:55 am, 7:55 am, 12:55 pm and 5:55 pm.
-No regional news bulletins were broadcast on Sundays.
+Morning Sou'West was not broadcast at the weekend although regional news bulletins did air on Saturdays at 6:55 am, 7:55 am, 12:55 pm and 5:55 pm.
+No regional news coverage was broadcast on Sundays.

-The programme was heard across the south west on Radio 4’s FM frequencies as well as on Radio 4’s Plymouth MW relay.

-The programme ended on 31 December 1982, 18 days prior to the launch of BBC Radio Devon and BBC Radio Cornwall, both of which launched on 17 January 1983.
+The programme ended on 31 December 1982, 18 days before the launch of BBC Radio Devon and BBC Radio Cornwall.

-The programme’s cessation marked the end of regional programming opt-outs on Radio 4 as by now BBC Local Radio was available across much of England.
+The programme's cessation marked the end of regional programming opt-outs on Radio 4 as by now BBC Local Radio was available across much of England.